snowwman41/Radar_PFE_Project/README.md

 ## Application Interface

-The system features an intuitive interface that allows real-time monitoring and control of the obstacle detection system:
+The system features interface that allows control of the radar and camera and data acquisition and saving of raw and processed data and images to be further post processed after:

 ![Application Interface](assets/interface.png)
-*Main application interface showing system controls and status*
+*Main application interface

 ---